 Stargazing by the beach

 On a clear night sky, you can enjoy seeing stars as they sparkle up above.
 So, if you are in the island, linger for a bit more outside when the weather is good before taking a rest.
 If you are into night or astro photography, you will never regret visiting the island.

 How to get there

-From Tapilon Port, ride on an out-triggered boat to Carnaza Island
+- From Tapilon Port, ride on an out-trigger boat to Carnaza Island

 Sample Budget (per person)